freedomofpress/securedrop/docs/install.md

 #### Enabling Persistence Storage on Tails

-Creating an encrypted persistent volume will allow you to securely save information in the free space that is left on the Transfer Device.
+Creating an encrypted persistent volume will allow you to securely save information in the free space that is left on your Tails USB.
 This information will remain available to you even if you reboot Tails.
+(Tails securely wipes all other data on every shutdown.)

 Instructions on how to create and use this volume can be found on the [Tails website](https://tails.boum.org/doc/first_steps/persistence/index.en.html).
-You will be asked to select from a list of persistence features, such as personal data.
+When creating the persistence volume, you will be asked to select from a list of persistence features, such as 'personal data.'
 We recommend that you enable **all** features.

-You will want to create a persistent volume for all three main Tails USBs: the *offline Tails USB*, the *admin Tails USB*, and the *journalist Tails USB*.
-The admin and the journalist should create separate passwords for their own USBs.
-Only the journalist should have access to the *offline Tails USB password*, though during the initial installation, often the admin will create their own password to facilitate set-up and then the journalist can go back in and change it afterwards.
+--You will want to create a persistent volume for all three main Tails USBs: the *offline Tails USB*, the *admin Tails USB*, and the *journalist Tails USB*.

+--The admin and the journalist should create separate passwords for their own USBs.

+--Only the journalist should have access to the *offline Tails USB password*, though during the initial installation, often the admin will create their own password to facilitate set-up and then the journalist can go back in and change it afterwards.

+--Unlike many of the other passwords for SecureDrop, the persistence volume passwords must be remembered by the admin and jouranlist.
+So after creating them, you should write it down until you can memorize it, and then destroy the paper you wrote it on.

 NOTE: Make sure that you never connect the *offline Tails USB* to the Internet.
 This USB will be used on the airgapped *Secure Viewing Station* only.

 ## Set up the Secure Viewing Station

-The *Secure Viewing Station (SVS)* is a machine that is kept offline and only ever used together with the Tails operating system on the *offline* USB stick.
+The *Secure Viewing Station (SVS)* is a computer that is kept offline and only ever used together with the *offline Tails USB*.
 Since this machine will never touch the Internet or run an operating system other than Tails on a USB, it does not need a hard drive or network device.

 We recommend that you physically remove the hard drive and networking cards, such as wireless and bluetooth, from this machine.
 If you are unable to remove a card, tape over it or otherwise physically disable it.
 If you have questions about using an old machine for this purpose, please contact us at securedrop@freedom.press.

-At this point, you should have created a Tails Live USB with persistence on the *offline USB stick*.
-If you haven't follow the instructions in the [Tails Guide](tails_guide.md).
-Stop after starting Tails and enabling the persistent volume - and *do not* continue to connecting the machine to the Internet.
+At this point, you should have created a Tails Live USB with persistence on the *offline Tails USB*.
+If you haven't, follow the instructions in the [Tails Guide](tails_guide.md).

-### Create a GPG key for the SecureDrop application

-When a document is submitted through the *Source Interface* on the *App Server*, the document is automatically encrypted with the SecureDrop Application GPG key.
-If you have not previously created a GPG key for SecureDrop, you will need to create one now before you continue with the installation.

-Start by booting the Secure Viewing Station from the *offline USB stick*.
+Boot your *offline Tails USB* with the persistent volume enabled on the *Secure Viewing Station*.

 When starting Tails, you should see a *Welcome to Tails*-screen with two options.
 Select *Yes* to enable the persistent volume and enter your password.
 Select *Yes* to show more options and click *Forward*.
 Enter an *Administration password* for use with this current Tails session and click *Login*.
 (NOTE: the *Administration password* is a one time password.
 It will reset every time you shut down Tails.)

+### Create a GPG key for the SecureDrop application

+When a document is submitted through the *Source Interface* on the *App Server*, the document is automatically encrypted with the SecureDrop Application GPG key.
+If you have not previously created a GPG key for SecureDrop, you will need to create one now before you continue with the installation.

-After logging in, you will need to manually set the system time before you create the GPG key.
+After booting up Tails, you will need to manually set the system time before you create the GPG key.
 To set the system time, right-click the time in the top menu bar and select *Adjust Date & Time.*

 Click *Unlock* in the top-right corner of the dialog window and enter your *Administration password.* Set the correct time, and region.
 Then click *Lock*, enter your password one more time and wait for the system time to update in the top menu bar.